Soimn/Otus/design.md

   - Being able to easily read and reason about a piece of code is more important than being able to write code quickly

-Problems: (P: problem, S: solution, ?: possible solution, # previous solutiuon)<br>
+Problems: (P: problem, I: important information, S: solution, ?: possible solution, # previous solutiuon)<br>
   P: How should importing work in the language, and should cyclic imports be allowed?<br>
-  ?: Cyclic imports will be allowed for packages, as importing a package will only declare a dependancy on that file.
+  #: Cyclic imports will be allowed for packages, as importing a package will only declare a dependancy on that file.
      Cyclic loads of files is not allowed.
 Importing a directory will import the file in the directort of the same name.
      Loading a directory is also possible, as that will import all source files in that directory and all sub directories.
      All import paths are relative to the current file unless a specific mounting point is specified.
-Mounting points are defined in the build options, and are path snippets used as prefixes to any import path with the accompanying mounting point label as a prefix.
+Mounting points are defined in the build options, and are path snippets used as prefixes to any import path with the accompanying mounting point label as a prefix.<br>
+  S: Imports are split in two: loading files and importing packages.
+Files are regular text files, while packages are
+     files which have a package declaration on the first line, ignoring whitespace.
+Only files may be loaded and only packages may be imported.
+Loading works very similar to textual importing, and results in the loaded files' namespace being embedded within the loader's namespace.
+Importing will only create a link between the namespaces.
+Cyclic loads are therefore prohibited, however cyclic imports are perfectly legal.
+Trying to load a directory results in an error, whilst importing a directory will search the diretory for a file with the same name as the directory.

   P: How should procedure overloading work?<br>
   ?: Overloading should be implicit, since the programmer "headspace complexity" over explicit overloading is negligible and